SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/high-level-environments/r.md

 symbols and formulae where needed.
 R is an integrated suite of software facilities for data manipulation, calculation and graphical display.

 R users should also be interested in the [RStudio](https://www.google.com) web integrated development environment hosted at NERSC.

-##

-R is available at NERSC.
+## R at NERSC
-There are theoretically no limitations to the number of R sessions running at NERSC.

 Type the following command to launch R:

     nersc$ module load R
     nersc$ R

-It's that simple.
 To run R in an interactive allocation, allocate an interactive allocation and run R inside it.

     cori$ salloc -q interactive -C knl -t 234